Cycle Counting in Inventory Management (Steps, Methods, and Best Practices)

 What is Cycle Counting?

-What is the Inventory Cycle Count?
+What is Inventory Cycle Count?

 Inventory cycle counting is a periodic inventory process where specific items in the inventory are counted to ensure their accuracy.
 The counting can be done manually or through automated processes.